ManCal70/AzureLabs/vsrx_2_nva_active_active_with_public_load_balancer/README.md

 <b>In the following lab we will:</b>
 <pre lang= >
 1- Create a resource group for all of the objects (LB, FW, VNET,...)
+2- Create a storagea account for boot diagnostics
-2- Create a VNET w/ IP range
+3- Create a VNET w/ IP range
-3- Create 3 Subnets (Management, TRUST, and UNTRUST) 4- Create public IP address objects for required elements 5- Create nNICs for the firewalls (vSRX) and web server (Ubuntu + Apache) 6- Create the virtual machines
+4- Create 3 Subnets (Management, TRUST, and UNTRUST) 5- Create public IP address objects for required elements 6- Create nNICs for the firewalls (vSRX) and web server (Ubuntu + Apache) 7- Create the virtual machines
-7- Configure the vSRX firewalls
+8- Configure the vSRX firewalls
-8- Create the Azure public load balancer
+9- Create the Azure public load balancer
-9- Test Apache2 connectivity
+10- Test Apache2 connectivity
-10-Show the firewall session tables
+11-Show the firewall session tables
 </pre>

 ### Key details